 What to Expect Next

 With the Aston Martin Aramco Driver Academy officially behind her, Ava Lawrence has a clear path and the full support of an F1 team to get there.
-She will continue competing in the OK-N junior class while receiving elite-level coaching, technical guidance, and international exposure that most young drivers never get access to at this stage.
+She will continue competing in the OK-N junior class while receiving elite-level coaching, technical guidance, and international exposure that most young drivers never access at this stage.

-Ava Lawrence is not a “future name to know” story.
-She is a story happening right now.
-With championship titles already on record and Aston Martin Aramco officially in her corner, the 11-year-old Dubai racer has everything she needs to go all the way, and every result so far says she absolutely will.
+Watch this space.
+The 11-year-old Dubai racer is just getting started.
+With championship titles already on record and Aston Martin Aramco officially in her corner, Ava Lawrence has everything she needs to go all the way — and every result so far says she absolutely will.